-Assist the community, either at the regional level or at the community level, to identify one or more leadership organizations to convene and offer support in addressing the region's broadband and digital equity needs for the foreseeable future.
-There are several organizations engaged in this work, and broader community recognition and support could help reduce competition and encourage collaboration.
+- Assist the community, either at the regional level or at the community level, to identify one or more leadership organizations to convene and offer support in addressing the region's broadband and digital equity needs for the foreseeable future.
+There are several organizations engaged in this work, and broader community recognition and support could help reduce competition and encourage collaboration. - Encourage collaboration among community organizations so that the Kansas City region demonstrates to the two states that by working together funding will be efficiently and effectively invested. - Encourage the development and sharing of digital navigator training to help support enrollment in the Affordable Connectivity Program (ACP) or in other programs that help households gain access and adoption of internet services and devices.
+(Recent FCC grant to KC Digital Drive will support this recommendation). - Participate in the KC Regional Digital Equity Activists events to identify community resources and outline toolkits to strengthen the region's digital equity resources. - Encourage continued outreach to clients and stakeholders to learn about their digital needs and help identify investments or action steps to address those needs. - Encourage community organizations to seek funding and support projects that serve those most in need, particularly special populations outlined in this report.

-- Encourage collaboration among community organizations so that the Kansas City region demonstrates to the two states that by working together funding will be efficiently and effectively invested. - Encourage the development and sharing of digital navigator training to help support enrollment in the Affordable Connectivity Program (ACP) or in other programs that help households gain access and adoption of internet services and devices. - Participate in the Digital Activists events convened by Anthony Luppino with the UMKC School of Law to identify community resources and outline toolkits to strengthen the region's digital equity resources. - Encourage continued outreach to clients and stakeholders to learn about their digital needs and help identify investments or action steps to address those needs. - 'Encourage community organizations to seek funding and support projects that serve those most in need of support, particularly Special Populations outlined in this report. - A number of foundations are providing bridge funding for community organizations to engage in digital equity helping households with enrollment in the ACP program, providing devices and offering skills training.
-There will be needs identified by the community that will not be able to be supported with the federal funds, and continued foundation support to fill gaps would be important.
+Several foundations are providing bridge funding for community organizations to engage in digital equity - helping households with enrollment in the ACP program, providing devices and offering skills training.
+There will be needs identified by the community that will not be able to be supported with the federal funds, and continued foundation support to fill gaps will be important.
 The federal funds available through the states will likely require local match.
-A Digital Equity Fund at the Greater Kansas City Community Foundation could be re-established and focused for the next several years on offering match grants to organizations seeking and securing the federal funds.
+The Digital Equity Fund at the Greater Kansas City Community Foundation has been re-established and additional funds could help with matching grants to organizations seeking and securing the federal funds.